-- 1. Consider which of your missions/projects might be translated into a "research question".
-You can do this by analysing the problem in its context: collect data/information on the topic in question, examining its scientific, technical, sociopolitical, socio-economic and regulatory dimensions, etc. - 2.
-Consider the objectives that the thesis might aim to contribute to. - 3.
-Consider the methodology and tools that would be pertinent to meet the objectives and the feasibility of obtaining this data, - 4.
-Discuss and confirm your ideas of a thesis topic with your professional and HPM track coordinator and/or academic advisors.
+- 1. Consider which of your missions/projects might be translated into a "research question/objective".
+You can do this by analysing the problem in its context: collect data/information on the topic in question, examining its scientific, technical, socio-political, socio-economic and regulatory dimensions, etc. - 2.
+Consider the objectives that the thesis might aim to contribute to, - 3.
+Consider the methodology and tools that would be pertinent to meet the objectives and the feasibility of obtaining the necessary data, - 4.
+Discuss and confirm your ideas of a thesis topic with your professional and the HPM track coordinator in the thesis framework due 1 month after the start of the internship.